water-my-plants-1/Frontend-React/README.md

 # Frontend-React
 Completed:

--Create-react-app
+1. Create-react-app

--Delegated form components
+2. Delegated form components

 We have plans to implement/use:

--Axios calls
+1. Axios calls

--Styled components
+2. Styled components

 What we are currently doing:

 Michelle Hey:

--Form for user info/login
+1. Form for user info/login

 Evelyn Nguyen

--Form for plant info
+1. Form for plant info

 Michelle Tinajero

--Waiting on forms
+1. Waiting on forms

+2. Then clone and work on axios

 Remon Abdou

--Waiting on forms
+1. Waiting on forms

--Then clone and work on axios
+2. Then clone and work on axios